bpatra/personal-blog/_posts/2013-12-22-no-hdmi-sound-without-os-reboot-restart-the-drivers.md

 &lt;pathToDevCon&gt;/devcon.exe listclass display</strong>

-{% include image-caption.html imageurl='/assets/images/legacy-wp-content/2013/12/listmedia2-300x90.jpg' title="devcon.exe listclass display" caption="devcon.exe listclass display" %}
+{% include image-caption.html imageurl='/assets/images/legacy-wp-content/2013/12/listmedia2-300x90.jpg' caption="devcon.exe listclass display" %}

 Then now if you restart the driver listed here as <em>"Intel(R) HD Graphics Family"</em> then the <a class="zem_slink" title="HDMI" href="http://en.wikipedia.org/wiki/HDMI" target="_blank" rel="wikipedia">HDMI</a> sound device playback should be available if the cable is connected.
 To do so execute: